A driven quantum superconducting circuit with multiple tunable degeneracies

 From \Cref{fig:1}\textbf{E}, we also see that, besides the \textit{discrete cancellation} of tunneling at $\Delta/K = 2m$, tunneling in the ground state manifold is overall \textit{continuously reduced} with both $\Delta$ and $\epsilon_2$.
-This is because both parameters explicitly control the barrier height and thus exponentially control the tunneling amplitude $|\delta E|$.
-Theory predicts that the larger the detuning $\Delta$, the faster the tunneling reduction with the squeeze-drive amplitude $\epsilon_2$ (see supplement).
+This reflects the well-known symmetry of the double well, which is broken by tunnel coupling.
+The approximate symmetry is restored with increasing $\Delta$ and $\epsilon_2$ because both parameters explicitly control the barrier height and thus exponentially control the tunneling amplitude $|\delta E|$.
+Theory predicts that the larger the detuning $\Delta$, the faster the tunneling reduction with the squeezing drive amplitude $\epsilon_2$ (see supplement).
 We have measured this effect by measuring the tunneling amplitude as a function of $\epsilon_2$ for different constructive tunneling conditions corresponding to $\Delta/K = 2m+1$.
 The data is presented in \Cref{fig:2}.
-The exponential insensitivity to fluctuations in the value of $\Delta$, around $\Delta = 0$, as a function of $\epsilon_2$, was predicted by \cite{puri2017} and thus proposed as a resource for quantum information.
+The exponential insensitivity, around $\Delta = 0$, to fluctuations of $\Delta$ due to a noisy $\omega_a$, as a function of $\epsilon_2$, was predicted by \cite{puri2017} and thus proposed as a resource for quantum information.
 This insensitivity was a key motivation for realizing the Kerr-cat qubit experimentally \cite{grimm2020}.
 The insensitivity of the ground state manifold to detuning as a function of $\epsilon_2$ is directly observed here for the first time.
 Note from \Cref{fig:1}\textbf{E} that for $\Delta < 0 $, in the parameter regime $\epsilon_2/K < 1$, the tunneling amplitude $|\delta E|$ is weakly dependent on $\epsilon_2$, whereas for $\Delta > 0$, it is strongly dependent on $\epsilon_2$.
 This weak dependence for $\Delta<0$ is expected since the barrier height vanishes for small values of $\epsilon_2/K$.\footnote{ In the absence of dissipation, the metapotential acquires two wells as soon as $\epsilon_2,\, \Delta > 0$, i.e. there is no threshold for bifurcation of the driven oscillator.
-In our quantum experiment, this threshold is finite but is, relatively speaking, extremely small since and is set by $\epsilon_2^2 > (\Delta^2 + T_1^{-2}/4)/4$ (see \cite{frattini2021}).} Our finding shows that new operating points at even, positive values of $\Delta/K$ will increase the resilience of the Kerr-cat qubit to detuning-like noise.
+In our quantum experiment, this threshold is finite but is, relatively speaking, extremely small since and is set by $\epsilon_2^2 > (\Delta^2 + T_1^{-2}/4)/4$ (see \cite{frattini2021}).} Our finding shows that new operating points at even, positive values of $\Delta/K$ will increase the resilience of ground-state qubit encoding to detuning-like noise.